Éderson (footballer, born 1999): Cruzeiro

-On 15 July 2018, Éderson was loaned for Cruzeiro, a team playing in the Campeonato Brasileiro Série A, that has the option to sign him after the loan ending in mid-2019.
-At first, the player should be part of Cruzeiro U20 team, but after training with the first team for some time, Éderson impressed coach Mano Menezes who decided to give him a chance in the first team.
+On 15 July 2018, Éderson was loaned to Cruzeiro, a team playing in the Campeonato Brasileiro Série A, that has the option to sign him after the loan ending in mid-2019.
+At first, the player was expected to be part of Cruzeiro U20 team, but after training with the first team for some time, Éderson impressed coach Mano Menezes who decided to give him a chance in the first team.

 As Cruzeiro was playing three competitions at once, Menezes was forced to use most of the players in the squad in order of rest some important players for some priority competitions.
 Due to this fact, many young and reserve players had his chance in the first team.
 On 5 September 2018, Éderson debuted in a 1–1 draw against Botafogo.
 He came in the match's 75th minute, replacing Thiago Neves.

-Despite Cruzeiro disastrous campaign in the 2019 Campeonato Brasileiro Série A (which led the team to be relegated to Série B for the first time in its history), Éderson was one of the best players in the team and was considered by many journalists one of the club's few bright spots in the season.
+Despite Cruzeiro's disastrous campaign in the 2019 Campeonato Brasileiro Série A (which led the team to be relegated to Série B for the first time in its history), Éderson was one of the best players in the team and was considered by many journalists one of the club's few bright spots in the season.

 Corinthians

 After Cruzeiro's relegation to Série B, Éderson sued the club for unpaid wages.
 They reached an agreement allowing him to freely sign with another club.
-On 20 February 2020, after several days of speculation, Corinthians announced they had signed the athlete for 5 years.
+On 20 February 2020, after several days of speculation, Corinthians announced they had signed Éderson for five years.